ivoitovych/tt-metal/tt-train/BERT_TASK_HEADS_IMPLEMENTATION_STATUS.md

 **Current Investigation** (Updated November 14, 2025):

-Since all core attention operations achieve PCC >0.99999, the bug must be in LINEAR LAYERS:
+Since all operations achieve PCC >0.99999 with random weights, but fail with loaded weights, the bug must be in **WEIGHT LOADING**:

-1. Test QKV linear projection (`E → 3E`) in isolation
+1. ✅ Tested QKV linear projection with random weights - PCC 0.99999607 (PASS)
-2. Test output linear projection (`E → E`) in isolation
+2. ✅ Tested output linear projection with random weights - PCC 0.99999636 (PASS)
-3. Test Linear module operations with loaded weights
+3. ⏳ Test linear layers with LOADED WEIGHTS from HuggingFace BERT
-4. Profile full multi-head attention to identify exact error source
+4. ⏳ Investigate weight loading code for QKV and output projections
+5. ⏳ Check for weight transpose/layout issues during loading

 **See**: `BERT_BUG_INVESTIGATION_STATUS.md` for detailed plan and test results